 (1) Plants are collected and the looser soil around the roots is removed and that which remains attached to the root surface is considered inter-root soil.
 Place the plants in an incubator with ice packs or dry ice, protected from light conditions and transported back to the laboratory below 0°C.

-(2) Prepare a sterile container and wash off the inter-root soil by shaking the root portion of the plant in a buffer (PBS or saline) for a time and at an intensity adjusted to the actual condition of the sample.
+(2) Prepare a sterile container and wash off the inter-root soil by shaking the root portion of the plant in a buffer (PBS or saline) for a time and at an intensity adjusted to the actual condition of the microbiology sample test.

 (3) The washing solution is centrifuged at high speed and the soil precipitate is collected, or, if the precipitate is small, the membrane is filtered and the sample is mixed in equal quantities at multiple points from the same sample.